RicardoIT-Web/c-soars_ltd/README.md

 # Testing of the site

-### Manual testing
+### Manual testing, Code Validation and Security Implementations
 A manual testing strategy was used for this website.
-A full detailed breakdown of the testing procedures and methodology can be found [here](https://github.com/RicardoIT-Web/c-soars_ltd/blob/main/documents/testing/c_soars-testing-schedule.xlsx).
+A full detailed breakdown of the testing procedures and all the code validations together with the security level access implemented on this project can be found [here](https://github.com/RicardoIT-Web/c-soars_ltd/blob/main/documents/testing/c_soars-testing-schedule.xlsx).

 ### Lighthouse